 To book, use the contact details below or email me

 I am available to see clients in person in my practice space in Ōamaru.
 My room is wheelchair accessible and I have a range of fidget toys, stims, art supplies and blankets for clients to use so they can be as comfortable as possible.
-The room as a portable HEPA filter.
+The room has a portable HEPA filter.
 There is a toilet onsite and parking nearby.

 If you wish to attend a session and have a small child, we are able to meet in the adjoining Parent Hub, where there are toys and games for your little one.
 Changing facilities are also available.